ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 However, certain prerequisites must be met for the recommendations in this document to be valid:

-- The web application and the OAuth 2.0  authorization server must have a consistent "view" of their users when it comes to authentication.
-This means they need to share a common set of requirements regarding assurance levels and identity attributes.
-In practice, the user typically authenticates with the same eID for both the web application and the authorization server.
+- The web application and the OAuth 2.0 authorization server must maintain a consistent "view" of their users with respect to authentication.
+This requires them to share a common set of requirements regarding assurance levels and identity attributes.
+In theory, this means that the user typically authenticates with the same eID for both the web application and the authorization server.
+In practice, however, the same eID may not be sufficient, since some identity providers also release attributes such as roles and assignments.
+In such cases, the requirement is that both the web application and the authorization server use the same identity provider.

 - The authentication services or modules used by the web application and the OAuth 2.0 authorization server should be externalized rather than tightly integrated.
 For example, they may be a SAML Identity Provider or an OpenID Provider.